 Figure 4.
 A tile removal that disconnects a tile and captures a red ball.

-First Move Equaliser: The opening player cannot capture any balls on their first move.
+First Move Equaliser: The opening player cannot capture any balls on their first turn.

 Aim: Any player who cannot both move a ball and remove a tile is eliminated.
 The last surviving player wins.